tassiluca/direct-style-experiments/docs/content/docs/03-channels.md

 ## Conclusions

 > - `Channel`s are the basic communication and synchronization primitive for exchanging data between `Future`s/`Coroutines`.
 >   - Scala Gears support for `Terminable` channels or a review of the closing mechanism should be considered.
-> - The `Flow` abstraction in Kotlin Coroutines is a powerful tool for handling cold streams of data, and it is a perfect fit for functions that need to return a stream of asynchronously computed values by request.
+> - The `Flow` abstraction in Kotlin Coroutines is a powerful tool for handling cold streams of data, and it is a perfect fit for functions that need to return a stream of asynchronously computed values **by request**.
 >